awcodify/go-url-shortener/README.md

 # go-url-shortener

 Just a simple url shortener using Base64.
+This simple application have ability to:
+* check is param filled or not?
+* check is url valid or not?
+* return 404 when url not found in database

 # How to use
 * edit db.conf (we are using MySQL)